biocodellc/geome-db/docs/dev/projects.md

             EXECUTE format('GRANT USAGE ON SCHEMA project_%s TO readaccess', project_id);
             EXECUTE format('GRANT SELECT ON ALL TABLES IN SCHEMA project_%s TO readaccess', project_id);
-            EXECUTE format('GRANT SELECT ON ALL SEQEUNCES IN SCHEMA project_%s TO readaccess', project_id);
+            EXECUTE format('GRANT SELECT ON ALL SEQUENCES IN SCHEMA project_%s TO readaccess', project_id);
         END IF;

       END